-The Zambia Association of Public Universities and Colleges (ZAPUC) will be hosting an international conference from 29 April to 3 May 2018 in the Zambia’s tourist capital, Livingstone at Avani Hotel, located at the banks of the Victoria Falls.
-The conference will bring together educationists, researchers, policy makers, government officials and industry to reflect on the role of Universities and colleges in sustainable national development.
+ZAPUC will be hosting the 3rd International Conference from 7th to 10th June 2023 in Zambia’s tourist capital, Livingstone at Radisson Blu Hotel, located at the banks of the Victoria Falls.
+The conference will bring together educationists, researchers, policy makers, government officials and industry to reflect on the role of Universities and Colleges in sustainable national development.
 The conference will give an opportunity to the participants to gauge how higher education could be a key contributor to the realization of the sustainable development goals with the Agenda 2030 and beyond.
-The conference is co-sponsored by various partners
+The conference is co-sponsored by various partners.

 Conference Guest of Honour

 Expected Benefits / outcomes of the Conference

 We invite full papers for presentations, workshops/interactive sessions, posters/exhibits, or colloquia from universities, colleges, government ministries, industry as well as other relevant stakeholders, addressing one of the following sub-themes: